Md Saiful Islam

 Bangladesh e-Government Enterprise Resource Planning

 A government-funded project for the office automation of ICT Division and Planning Commission of the Peoples' Republic of Bangladesh.
-I am currently working as a technical consultant in this project.
+I actively contributed as a technical consultant toward designing and developing the "meeting and event management" and "accounting" modules.

 Project code is confidential.